Local and Multi-Scale Strategies to Mitigate Exponential Concentration in Quantum Kernels: Additional analysis

 \subsection{Validation-selected \texorpdfstring{$C$}{C} vs.\ \texorpdfstring{$d$}{d}}

-Figure~\ref{fig:bestC_vs_d} reports the value of the SVM regularization parameter $C$ selected by validation for each dataset and feature dimension $d$, for each kernel family.
+Fig.~\ref{fig:bestC_vs_d} reports the value of the SVM regularization parameter $C$ selected by validation for each dataset and feature dimension $d$, for each kernel family.
 This diagnostic is included to assess the stability of model selection across dimensions and kernels.
+Across most datasets, the selected $C$ values remain broadly consistent across kernel families, indicating that the observed performance differences primarily reflect the underlying kernel representations rather than changes in classifier regularization.